ASHISH-7142023/SINGH-CAKE-DELIGHT/README.md

 *   **Time & Schedule Safeguards**:
     *   **The 4-Day Rule**: The date-picker locks out dates less than **4 days in advance**, giving bakers ample time to source ingredients and prepare custom designs.
     *   **Opening Hours Safeguard**: Order times are strictly verified to fall between **7:00 AM and 8:00 PM**.
-*   **Submit & Sync**: Upon submission, the order is registered as `pending` in the SQLite database, which automatically kicks off an background synchronization routine to backup the table to an Excel file.
+*   **Submit & Sync**: Upon submission, the order is registered as `pending` in the PostgreSQL database, which automatically kicks off a background synchronization routine to backup the table to an Excel file.
 *   **Redirection to WhatsApp**: The customer receives a success popup and is prompted to click a direct link.
 This opens a secure WhatsApp thread with the bakery owner, carrying a pre-filled, templated message containing their Order ID, cake request, and pickup date to finalize customization.

 ### 3. Admin Dashboard Control Loop